ebaauw/homebridge-music/README.md

 ## Homebridge plugin for iTunes with Airplay speakers
 Copyright © 2016-2020 Erik Baauw.
 All rights reserved.

-This [homebridge](https://github.com/nfarina/homebridge) plugin exposes controls to Apple's [HomeKit](http://www.apple.com/ios/home/) for a music player, like iTunes or EyeTV, running on macOS.
+This [homebridge](https://github.com/nfarina/homebridge) plugin exposes controls to Apple's [HomeKit](http://www.apple.com/ios/home/) for a music player, like iTunes/Music or EyeTV, running on macOS.
 It provides the following features:
-- HomeKit support for controlling iTunes or [EyeTV](https://www.geniatech.eu/):
+- HomeKit support for controlling iTunes (Music as of macOS 10.15 Catalina) or [EyeTV](https://www.geniatech.eu/):
   - On/Off control;
   - Volume control;
   - Previous/Next track/channel;
   - View current track/channel;
-- HomeKit support for controlling AirPlay speakers connected to iTunes on macOS:
+- HomeKit support for controlling AirPlay speakers connected to iTunes/Music on macOS:
   - On/Off control;
   - Volume control;
 - HomeKit control for [Airfoil](https://rogueamoeba.com/airfoil/)-connected speakers: